github/GreenSoftwareDirectory/README.md

 ---
 ### Contributing to GitHub's Green Software Directory
-We are looking for projects that are actively being used/developed and can be used by others.
+We are looking for projects **on GitHub** that are actively being used/developed and can be used by others.

 - Create a fork of this project.
 - Create a new branch